nuclearcat/accel-ppp-miniadmin/README.md

 ## Description

 This is simple web interface for ACCEL-PPP based VPN.
 It is mostly created to operate with accel-ppp-docker repository, to create easy to use VPN install, but in future might work with other setups as well.
+**At current stage it is very basic and only allows to add/remove users and related docker image supports only SSTP VPN.**

 ## Features